 In quantitative paleozoology, fossil kinds are counted rather than inventoried.
-In contrast to census which tries to group individual fossils to calculate the total number of species, inventory refers to a detailed log of individual fossils.
+In contrast to census, which tries to group individual fossils to calculate the total number of a species, inventory refers to a detailed log of individual fossils.
 This data can be used to identify the species that were most prevalent and had the largest number at a particular time or in a specific geological area.
 The amount of tissue in a region or from a species is referred to as biomass.
 It is determined by multiplying an estimated average weight based on contemporary species that are similar by the MNI.
 This results in an estimation of the potential weight of a species whole population.
-The difference in weight between children and adults, seasonal weight changes brought on by diet and hibernation and the challenge of precisely determining a creature's weight using only a skeleton reference are all issues with this measurement.
-A biomass may be greatly overstated or understated if the estimated time period in which the fossils were alive is wrong since it is difficult to identify the exact age of fossilised matter within a year or a decade.
+The difference in weight between children and adults, seasonal weight changes brought on by diet and hibernation, and the challenge of precisely determining a creature's weight using only a skeleton reference are all issues with this measurement.
+A biomass may be greatly overstated or understated if the estimated time period in which the fossils were alive is wrong since it is difficult to identify the exact age of fossilized matter within a year or a decade.

 Research on conservation biology makes use of paleozoological data.
-The term "conservation biology" refers to biological research that is done to protect, manage and conserve various species and habitats.
-In this instance, recent disintegrating matter rather than ancient material provided the paleozoological data that was utilised.
-According to the paleozoological research, it can provide the information on extinction rates, causes and "benchmark" population peaks and falls that can be used to forecast future patterns and create the most effective control strategies possible.
-Paleozoological information can also be used to compare a species current population and range to its historical counterparts.
+The term "conservation biology" refers to biological research that is done to protect, manage, and conserve various species and habitats.
+In this instance, recent disintegrating matter rather than ancient material provided the paleozoological data that was utilized.
+According to R. Lee Lyman, professor and chair of the department of anthropology at the university of Missouri, paleozoological research can provide information on extinction rates, causes, and "benchmark" population peaks and falls that can be used to forecast future patterns and create the most effective control strategies possible.
+Paleozoological information can also be used to compare a species' current population and range to its historical counterparts.